mechaman111/spnati/README.md

 **How do I play the game?**

 Strip Poker Night at the Inventory is an online game currently hosted at https://spnati.gitlab.io/.
-If you ever forget where it is, you can always follow the link on the sidebar.
+If you ever forget where it is, you can always follow the link on the subreddit sidebar.

 **Can I play the game offline?**